readevalprintlove/cljs101/README.markdown

 ## Usage

-To start Himera locally using [Leiningen](https://github.com/technomancy/leiningen), type the following from the project directory.
+To start CLojureScript 101 locally using [Leiningen](https://github.com/technomancy/leiningen), type the following from the project directory.

     lein run 8080

-Then visit <http://localhost:8080/> and never stop typing.
+Then visit <http://localhost:8080/> and hack away.

 For example, common ClojureScript functions and macros work as expected:

 ```clojure